 But one such place is "Marie Couloir" (my name since the couloir is directly above Lake Marie), almost at the south end of the Medicine Bow Peak massif in Wyoming's Snowy Range, a part of the Medicine Bow Mountains named not for all the snow there but for the whitish quartzite that makes some of the cliffs here positively shine even in overcast conditions.

 I don't know why there aren't a lot of other climbers here.
-The area is popular (mostly with hikers and fishers, it seems) easy to access and not far from major population centers such as Laramie (Wyoming) and Fort Collins and Denver (Colorado).
+The area is popular (mostly with hikers and fishers, it seems), easy to access, and not far from major population centers such as Laramie (Wyoming) and Fort Collins and Denver (Colorado).
 I have seen skiers on the couloirs out here (and yes, I know the skiers climb up there, but I'm talking about people who are out just to climb).
-I know from Web searches that people climb the couloirs here just for the sake of climbing.
-But I have done summer climbs of six couloirs out here and have never once seen another person on the routes.
+I know from Web searches that people climb the couloirs here just for the sake of climbing and that people climb the big rock faces.
+But I have done summer climbs of six couloirs out here and some of the rock formations and have never once seen another person on the routes.
 I have seen a few ski tracks, but I have not even seen signs of kick-steps, crampons, and ice axes.
 Maybe the busiest climbing time is in the spring.
 Maybe the bigger peaks close by in Colorado draw all the attention.
 Maybe, although people do climb here, there just aren't many of them.
 It's nothing to complain about.

 On WY 130, park at the Lake Marie West parking area.
 This is 26 miles east from the intersection of WY 130 and 230 south of Saratoga, and it is 15 miles west of Centennial.
 If you need to preview the couloir, drive a short distance east of the parking area until you can see the couloir well.